This article provides an updated list of the Dividend Kings in 2022, select financial data, and analysis. The list and data are updated monthly.

 Try the Sure Dividend Newsletter for high-quality dividend growth stocks.
 The monthly detailed newsletter includes stock analyses, tables, charts, and portfolio ideas.
 Risk free 7-day free trial and $41 off only through Dividend Power for $158 per year.
 Sure Dividend Coupon Code – DP41

 Monthly Market Update for the 2022 Dividend Kings

 The Dividend Kings are currently (as of December 8, 2022) trading at an elevated valuation of a trailing average price-to-earnings (P/E) ratio of about 27.23X.
 This multiple is down from its peak of almost 33X in May 2021 due to declining stock prices and rising earnings, but its higher than the recent lows of 22.93X.

 The current average dividend yield is about 2.43%.
 The average trailing 10-year dividend growth rate is about 6.97%, and the average past 5-year dividend growth rate is around 6.67%.
-The average payout ratio is approximately 54.68%.
+Also, the average payout ratio is approximately 54.68%.
 The average market cap is currently $57,118 million.

 Currently, the Dividend King with the highest yield is Universal (UVV) at about 5.70%, and the one trading with the lowest earnings multiple is National Fuel Gas (NFG).

 You can review the updated, select financial data and the dividend earnings calendar for each stock in the Dividend Kings list in the tables at the end of the article.
 The most recent dividend increases are also available for you to search.